 Experiment 5.
 We now add two asymmetric keypairs to the model.
 One, $(pub(s_1), priv(s_1))$, is loaded onto the device and is unknown to the intruder (apart from the handle).
-The other, $(pub(s_2), priv(s_2))$, is the intruder's own keypair, but is not loaded on to the device.
-We now rediscover Clulow's Trojan Wrapped Key attack, [4, Section 3.5].
-Note that in a model with explicit destructors for decryption, a similar attack would be found on the configuration in experiment 4.
-Extending our model to deal with this is an area for further work (see section 6).
-We also note that Clulow's other Trojan Key attack, [4, Section 3.4], is now no longer possible: Clulow analysed version 2.01 of the standard, and observed that the Wrap command accepts a clear public key as input, allowing a Trojan Public Key attack - the intruder generates his own keypair, and then supplies the public key as a wrapping key.
-In the current version of the standard (2.20), the command accepts only a handle for a public key, which must be loaded on to the device.
+The other, $(pub(s_2), priv(s_2))$, is the intruder's own keypair, but is not loaded onto the device.
+We now rediscover Clulow's Trojan Wrapped Key attack, [4, Section 3.5], shown in Figure 6.
+We also note that Clulow's other Trojan Key attack, [4, Section 3.4], is now no longer possible: Clulow analysed version 2.01 of the standard, and observed that the Wrap command accepts a clear public key as input, allowing a Trojan Public Key attack -